+'''

 (gdb) continue

 <- target requests 'system call X'

 target is stopped, GDB executes system call

 -> GDB returns result

 ... target continues, GDB returns to wait for the target

+'''

 <- target hits breakpoint and sends a Txx packet

-The protocol is only used for files on the host file system and for I/O on the console.
-Character or block special devices, pipes, named pipes or sockets or any other communication method on the host system are not supported by this protocol.
+The protocol only supports I/O on the console and to regular files on the host file system.
+Character or block special devices, pipes, named pipes, sockets or any other communication method on the host system are not supported by this protocol.

-D.7.2 Protocol basics
+D.9.2 Protocol basics

-The File-I/O protocol uses the F packet, as request as well as as reply packet.
-Since a File-I/O system call can only occur when GDB is waiting for the continuing or stepping target, the File-I/O request is a reply that GDB has to expect as a result of a former 'C', 'c', 'S' or 's' packet.
+The File-I/O protocol uses the F packet as the request as well as reply packet.
+Since a File-I/O system call can only occur when GDB is waiting for a response from the continuing or stepping target, the File-I/O request is a reply that GDB has to expect as a result of a previous 'C', 'c', 'S' or 's' packet.
 This F packet contains all information needed to allow GDB to call the appropriate host system call:

 - A unique identifier for the requested system call. - All parameters to the system call.
 Pointers are given as addresses in the target memory address space.
 Pointers to strings are given as pointer/length pair.
 Numerical values are given as they are.
-Numerical control values are given in a protocol specific representation.
+Numerical control flags are given in a protocol specific representation.

-At that point GDB has to perform the following actions.
+At this point, GDB has to perform the following actions.

-- If parameter pointer values are given, which point to data needed as input to a system call, GDB requests this data from the target with a standard m packet request.
+- If the parameters include pointer values to data needed as input to a system call, GDB requests this data from the target with a standard m packet request.
 This additional communication has to be expected by the target implementation and is handled as any other m packet. - GDB translates all value from protocol representation to host representation as needed.
-Datatypes are coerced into the host types. - GDB calls the system call - It then coerces datatypes back to protocol representation. - If pointer parameters in the request packet point to buffer space in which a system call is expected to copy data to, the data is transmitted to the target using a M or X packet.
+Datatypes are coerced into the host types. - GDB calls the system call. - It then coerces datatypes back to protocol representation. - If the system call is expected to return data in buffer space specified by pointer parameters to the call, the data is transmitted to the target using a M or X packet.
 This packet has to be expected by the target implementation and is handled as any other M or X packet.